Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 ### Run Locally

-If you choose to use a local environment, you will need to install:
+If you choose to use a local environment, you'll need to install:

 - [Node.js](https://nodejs.org/en/download/)
 - [TypeScript](https://www.typescriptlang.org/download)